Second-order geometry and Riemannian Newton-type methods for optimization on the indefinite Stiefel manifold: Second-order geometry of the indefinite Stiefel manifold

 \section{Second-order geometry of the indefinite Stiefel manifold}

-One of our goals is to develop Newton's method for optimization problems on the indefinite Stiefel manifold $\iSt_{A,J}(p,n)$.
+One of our goals is to develop Newton-type methods for optimization problems on the indefinite Stiefel manifold $\iSt_{A,J}(p,n)$.
 To this end, it is necessary to be able to compute the Riemannian Hessian of a given objective function defined on $\iSt_{A,J}(p,n)$.
 In this section, we compute the Levi-Civita connection on $\iSt_{A,J}(p,n)$ before computing the Hessian of a function on $\iSt_{A,J}(p,n)$.

 As introduced in the previous section, we endow $\iSt_{A,J}(p,n)$ with a Riemannian metric~\eqref{eq:Riemannian_metric} with $G_X$ being $G_X^{(1)}$ in~\eqref{eq:G1} or $G_X^{(2)}$ in~\eqref{eq:G2}.
 We derive specific formulas for the Levi-Civita connection and Hessian with respect to $G_X^{(1)}$ and $G_X^{(2)}$.